Across all facilties, the average cash price for Tonsil removal (patient under 12) is $5,651.

 The most common indications for tonsillectomy are if:

-- There is a growing tumor in one or both tonsils causing them to enlarge and obstruct the airway.
+- Your child has a growing tumor in one or both tonsils causing them to enlarge and obstruct the airway.
 This can disrupt breathing during sleep (also known as obstructive sleep apnea).
 It also can cause frequent snoring.

-- You have recurrent throat infections (tonsilitis) that keep coming back and cause your tonsils to be inflamed.
+- Your child has recurrent throat infections (tonsilitis) that keep coming back and cause your tonsils to be inflamed.
 The infection manifests as swollen tonsils that cause difficulty breathing or swallowing.

 Recurrent tonsillitis is be defined as: